codesandbox/codesandbox-client/CONTRIBUTING.md

 Please go through existing issues and pull requests to check if somebody else is already working on it, we use `someone working on it` label to mark such issues.

-Also, make sure to run the tests before you commit your changes.
+Also, make sure to run the tests and lint the code before you commit your changes.

 ```
 yarn test
+yarn lint
 ```

 ## Add yourself as a contributor